Hancock's Half Hour

 Lockdown has allowed at least a semblance of order, belated as it was.
 Every week has allowed new systems of social distancing to be developed, further research into effective treatments, development of vaccines, etc., etc.

-It's been a pain in the buttocks.
+It's been a pain in the arse.
 I'm a widower, living alone and I have desperately missed my kids and my grandchildren.
 I have some solace in my workshop and my lathe, but I'm desperate for a hug from my little granddaughter.
 But like just about everyone I know, I will continue to put up with lockdown because of the lesser burden on the NHS and consequently, from an entirely selfish standpoint, the better chance I will have of surviving covid-19 if and when I catch it.

 rafezetter":2qydcv1e said: